-- NCTCOG has compiled available resources to fund activities related to the replacement of OSSFs and education and outreach programs aimed at residents to limit the impact of improperly treated and discharged wastewater in the TMDL area. - Funding information has been made available to TMDL area stakeholders in the quarterly reports during fiscal year 2017. - Funding resources and opportunities can be found at www.nctcog.org/TMDL.
+- NCTCOG has compiled available resources to fund activities related to the replacement of OSSFs and education and outreach programs aimed at residents to limit the impact of improperly treated and discharged wastewater in the TMDL area. - Funding information has been made available to TMDL area stakeholders in the quarterly newsletters. - Funding resources and opportunities can be found at www.nctcog.org/TMDL.